What are omnichannel payments? (+ benefits for commerce businesses)

 What are omnichannel payments?

 Omnichannel payments bridge the gap between online and offline.
 They allow you to take payments in-store, online, at events, or wherever you’re selling products.
-Plus, they offer your customers a consistent, integrated shopping experience that's also easy for you to manage.
+Plus, they offer your customers consistent, integrated shopping experiences that are also easy for you to manage.

-For example, a customer might want to order online and pay in-store using a credit card.
-Another customer might prefer to pay online using a digital wallet like PayPal, or they might buy in-store using Bizum.
+For example, a customer might want to order online and pay in-store with a credit card.
+Another customer might prefer to pay online using a digital wallet like Google Pay, Apple Pay, or PayPal, and some might prefer to buy in-store using Bizum.

 How do omnichannel payments work?

-Omnichannel payments help to streamline purchases across all channels and make it easier to accept more payment methods.
+Omnichannel payments support omnichannel commerce by streamlining purchases across all channels and making it easier to accept more payment methods and issue returns through any sales channel, online or in person.
 Let’s see an example:

-• They send a coupon to her via SMS, offering a discount for her first purchase.
+- They send her a coupon via SMS, offering a discount on her first purchase.

-• The refund is processed online without Mary having to visit the store.
+- The refund is processed online, so Mary doesn't have to visit the store.

-Mary was able to browse online, purchase in person, process her return online and via a pickup point, and get her money back without having to visit the store again thanks to the availability of fully connected payment processing across all channels.
+Mary was able to browse online, purchase in person, process her return online or via a pickup point, and get her money back without having to visit the store again, thanks to fully connected payment processing across all channels.

 What is an omnichannel payments platform?

-An omnichannel payments platform helps you manage a range of online and offline payment methods all from one integration.
-Whether it’s online card payments, in-person mobile wallet payments, or payment links, you’ll have a single view of transaction history and you'll provide a consistent customer experience.
-The right solution will give you detailed insight into how your customers pay, allowing you to plan better for the future.
+An omnichannel payments platform helps you manage a range of online and offline payment methods, all within a single integration.
+Whether it’s online card payments, in-person mobile wallet payments, or payment links, you’ll have a unified view of transaction history, making it easier to provide a consistent customer experience.
+The right solution will give you detailed insights into how your customers pay, allowing you to plan more effectively for the future.

 📌 Pro Tip: Use MONEI Pay to send payment links to your customers.
 Do you run a service-based business or need to accept payments at a later date?
 Create manual Pay By Link payments in the app and send them to your customers via email, SMS, WhatsApp, or social media — no website required.
 Get started ››